 Flow 6: Subcontracting

-For example, has transporter A already sent a pre-notification to the terminal, but has it then decided to still outsource the transport to subcontractor/charter B?
-Carrier A will then cancel the pre-notification and subcontractor/charter B itself will submit a new pre-notification.
+For example, has carrier A already sent a pre-notification to the terminal, but then subcontracted the transport to subcontractor/charter B?
+Carrier A then cancels the pre-notification and subcontractor/charter B sends a new pre-notification itself.

-As a result, you need to make two pre-notifications for one transport/container.
+As a result, you make two pre-notifications on one transport/container.

-• Pre-notification 1: Transporter A pre-notifies and cancels
+Prenotification 1: Carrier A pre-notifies and cancels itself

-• Pre-notification 2: Subcontractor/Charter B sends its own pre-notification
+Prenotification 2: Subcontractor/Charter B sends its own prior notice